elliotaplant/brancher/README.md

 # Brancher

-A tool for making branches that track issues on GitHub
+A tool for making branches that track issues on GitHub.
+Requires [hub](https://github.com/github/hub)

 ## What it does